-Before becoming a barrister Alex was a Lecturer in Law and Co-Director of the Human Rights Centre at Durham University.
-He is a distinguished academic writer with years of high-level research experience and internationally-recognised expertise in public law and human rights.
+Formerly a Lecturer in Law and Co-Director of the Human Rights Centre at Durham University, Alex is a distinguished academic writer with years of high-level research experience and internationally-recognised expertise in public law and human rights.

 Alex's academic research and PhD concerned the applicability of judicial review and human rights obligations to non-state actors.
 His research is particularly relevant to hybrid bodies such as housing associations who are facing public-law challenge, whether as defendants to a claim or as claimants on the receiving end of a public-law defence.
 He has advised on the matter both as an academic and as a barrister.
-He has also acted as a consultant to the Law Commission on its misconduct in public office project.
+He also acted as a consultant to the Law Commission on its misconduct in public office project.

-Alex has published widely in the field of public law and human rights in high-profile journals such as the Law Quarterly Review, Modern Law Review, Public Law and Judicial Review.
+Alex has published widely in the field of public law and human rights in high-profile academic and practitioner journals such as the Law Quarterly Review, Modern Law Review, Public Law and Judicial Review.
 He has lectured to expert audiences both in the UK and abroad, in Australia, Canada, Hong Kong, India, the Netherlands, Singapore and Switzerland.
-He is co-author of a major public-law textbook, Text, Cases and Materials on Public Law and Human Rights (4th edn, Routledge, 2016), which features as core reading on many undergraduate law courses in England and Wales.
+He is co-author of a major public-law textbook, Text, Cases and Materials on Public Law and Human Rights (4th edn, Routledge, 2016), which is core reading on many undergraduate law courses in England and Wales.